nanoMFG/community/governance/RFC-process.md

 5. A review committee will be formed, and permissions disseminated.
 Once the RFC has been received, it will be opened by the review committee for a period of about 2 weeks.

+### SPD Reviewers

 After the initial phase 1 planning review, the PR will remain open.
 The status will progress to the next phase and subsequent phase 2, 3 and 4 reviews opened as needed.
-Only after the phse 4 implementation review will a SPD RFC be closed and merged as a final document in the `rfcs` directory.
+Only after the phase 4 implementation review will a SPD RFC be closed and merged as a final document in the `rfcs` directory.